vdr3w/aulasdevinhouse/semana1/aula1/aula1.md

 ---

-Resumo / Pensamentos Finais
+Resumo / Pensamentos Finais:
-Conteúdo ja estudado no passado, sem observações até agora.
+- Conteúdo ja estudado no passado, sem observações até agora.